-In fact, if you can overcome your disappointment. in its block (low-res) graphics, it is a good game to play and a difficult game to win.
+In fact, if you can overcome your initial disappointment in its block (low-res) graphics, it is a good game to play and a difficult game to win.

-Available from Britt Monk.
-CDP (P. D. Box 802, Elyria, DH, 44036 for \$10) GAUNTLET really does have lot to offer.
+Available from Britt Monk, CDP (P.O.
+Box 802, Elyria, OH, 44036 for \$10) GAUNTLET really does have a lot to offer.

-You start out on one side of Universe and have a given amount of time to penetrate as far as you zapping aliens and avoiding meteors as you do.
-Not only can you control did you mail your hard earned cash only to receive a turkey because the magazine the ad appeared in doesn't review Color Computer Software?
-If you have any of these symptoms you're suffering from Color Computer
+You start out on one side of the Universe and have a given amount of time to penetrate as far as you can, zapping aliens and avoiding meteors as you go.
+Not only can you control